Highlights of some of the interesting work I've done over the years.

 “As the drama of Gopal’s quest unfolds, The Masrayana is beautifully accented by Nikhil Trivedi’s sitar music.
 Trivedi accompanies the play from a picture-perfect perch above the stage.”, The Indian Reporter, October 2005

 The Key to Happiness

-In my mid-twenties, as I was transtioning from college to work I was interested in exploring ideas of value.
+In my mid-twenties, as I was transitioning from college to work I was interested in exploring ideas of value.
 I believed the onus that society put on personal economics dictated that having money would lead to happiness, but I wasn’t so sure.
-In this film I wanted to explore the questions of what we value, and why, and how what we value is or isn’t connected with happiness.
+In this film, I wanted to explore the questions of what we value, and why, and how what we value is or isn’t connected with happiness.

 Bhangra Fusion 3, performance and stage set

-Bhangra Fusion was one of two national competitions for a South Asian folk dance called Bhangra that young people in the diaspora were transorming into their own unique form of music and dance.
+Bhangra Fusion was one of two national competitions for a South Asian folk dance called Bhangra that young people in the diaspora were transforming into their own unique form of music and dance.
 In 2002, a group of 16 people from Chicago including myself performed a choreographed bhangra for the competition.
 The lead choreographer and I designed a stage set for the dance, which included a base platform that we painted the front of to look like a tractor.
 Words on the tractor actually said ‘Chicago’ in Punjabi.
-At the end of the performance two people stood on this platform holding another platform on their shoulders, and standing on top of that THAT platform, was me–about 20 feet in the air!
+At the end of the performance, two people stood on this platform holding another platform on their shoulders, and standing on top of THAT platform, was me–about 20 feet in the air!

 Les Claypool Illustration

 The bassist for the band Primus, Les Claypool was a major inspiration for my bass playing while I was younger.
 His style was unlike anything else I’d ever heard, and his attitude towards the instrument was free-spirited, and I felt he was unafraid to push his playing and music in new and unique directions.